ctrueden/ctrueden.github.io/_pages/deus/Joint18.md

 If the party agrees to help her, they succeed, and the campaign ends.

-If not, Jasmine sics the four elder void [http://www.d20srd.org/srd/monsters/elemental.htm|elementals] (as air elementals, but with void-related powers instead) and raises an entropic barrier around herself.
+If not, Jasmine sics the four elder void [elementals](http://www.d20srd.org/srd/monsters/elemental.htm) (as air elementals, but with void-related powers instead) and raises an entropic barrier around herself.
 They fight the elementals, and find a way through the barrier.
 She does not stop her ritual to redirect the portal.
 To stop her, they must strike her down (if they talk to her, she'll say as much).

 __Timing:__ Ideally, this scenario completes just before the Shiva scenario (and just after the Vishnu scenario), such that the Destroyer, filled with backlash, is thrust through the portal to the (by definition) antibang, where it explodes, forging the antiverse.

-!
-!!Epilogue
+## Epilogue
 Everyone can return to anywhere in the fabric of reality they wish, with a few caveats:
 *Unity is sent far in the past to a distant world, as the evolutionary forefather of the Fearful.
 *__TODO__: Something with Dr. Peters?
 Unless he already wasted Paul's Feat during the scenario.
 *__TODO__: Pronoun?

-!!Acknowledgements
+## Acknowledgements
 Everyone has done a wonderful job with role-playing and character design, and hopefully the recent MP bonuses reflect that fact.
 However, there have been some individuals who have made invaluable contributions to the campaign out-of-game, as co-GMs, note takers and NPC guest stars.
 No amount of MP can properly represent their support, creative, moral and otherwise.

 __Nate:__